Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 				3. Do Commit

 # 12 factor App:-
-	Best practises in building Cloud native application:-
+	**Best practises in building Cloud native application:- **

-		1) CodeBase -One CodeBase tracked in revisioin control and many deploys.
+		1) CodeBase - One CodeBase tracked in revisioin control and many deploys.
 VCS(git)
 		2) Dependencies - Explicitly declare and isolate dependencies.
 Can be easily switch between dependencies
 		3) Config - Store Config in the env.
-		4) Backing Services:- Treat backing services as attached resources
+		4) Backing Services:- Treat backing services as attached resources(You should able to switch between backing services.
+Backing services examole could be databases.)

 		5) Build, release, run- Strictly separate build and run stages.
-		6) Processes - Execute the app as one or more stateless processes
+		6) Processes/Statelessness - Execute the app as one or more stateless processes
 		7) Port binding- Export services via port binding
 		8) Concurrency - Scale out via the process model( X-axis Scaling).

 		9) Disposability - Maximize robustness with fast startup and graceful shutdown.
 		10) Dev/prod parity - Keep development, staging, and production as similar as possible.
 		11) Logs -Treat logs as event streams.